-How Will Puberty Affect An Athlete
+How Puberty Affects Your Athlete

-- Less coordination: According to Healthierchildren.org and Dr. Kowal-Connelly, on average boys and girls going through puberty will grow 2.5 inches a year.
+- Less coordination: According to Healthierchildren.org and Dr. Kowal-Connelly, on average, boys and girls going through puberty will grow 2.5 inches a year.
 This dramatic growth spurt can have a significant effect on their sports.
 While the increase in body size and muscle strength may eventually improve athletic performance, there may be a temporary decline in balance and body control.
 The brain needs time to adjust to the changes in height and weight.
-The fastest runner on the team is now struggling to keep up, the graceful swimmer is all arms and legs and the 4th batter in the rotation has slipped down the lineup because they can’t get the timing right.
+The fastest runner on the team is now struggling to keep up, the graceful swimmer is all arms and legs, and the 4th batter in the rotation has slipped down the lineup because they can’t get the timing right.

 - More susceptible to injury: In addition to kids having more spills and being accident-prone because they aren’t used to their growing bodies, the growth plate is particularly vulnerable during this rapid period of growth.
-According to Medicine.net, acute events and overuse injuries to the growth plate occur most often during times of growth like puberty.
+According to Medicine.net, acute events and overuse injuries to the growth plate occur most often during times of growth, like puberty.
 Once the growth slows down, the growth plates are replaced by solid bone; this will typically happen at the end of puberty.

 - Premenstrual issues: According to the Women’s Sports and Fitness Foundation, for girls, the monthly premenstrual stage can bring abdominal pain, headaches, and fatigue.
-There may also be a reduction in both aerobic capacity and strength during this phase and all of these symptoms can affect their play and concentration on the field.
+There may also be a reduction in both aerobic capacity and strength during this phase, and all of these symptoms can affect their play and concentration on the field.

-- More concussions: Particularly for boys, their bodies are bigger and stronger and during this transition phase, they have less control over them.
-And, former NFL player Steve Tasker, who suffered multiple concussions throughout his career and who speaks often on the subject of concussions recounts, “Puberty is the time when it really gets dangerous, I’ve seen it time and time again when a kid reaches puberty.
-Immediately they begin to play angry and they have a level of intensity that was not there when they are prepubescent.”
+- More concussions: Particularly for boys, their bodies are bigger and stronger, and during this transition phase, they have less control over them.
+And former NFL player Steve Tasker, who suffered multiple concussions throughout his career and who speaks often on the subject of concussions, recounts, “Puberty is the time when it really gets dangerous; I’ve seen it time and time again when a kid reaches puberty.
+Immediately they begin to play angry, and they have a level of intensity that was not there when they are prepubescent.”